riju-talk/autonomous-interview-interface/README.md

 # Autonomous Interview Interface

 A modern, AI-powered interview platform that provides a seamless interview experience with real-time feedback and evaluation.
+This full-stack application features a React/Next.js frontend and FastAPI backend, with PostgreSQL, Redis, and ChromaDB for data storage and vector search.

 ## 🚀 Features